 |I checked "start new visit on launch."
 Why do I see visits still much higher than launches?|

-When the start new visit on launch option is checked, the timeout still applies.
-So, if a user is using the an app for ten minutes with a one minute break in between each action, a new visit starts on launch, then nine additional visits are created when the visit times out.
-To keep launches and visits as close as possible when using the start new visit on launch option, you should use a timeout that is longer than the session timeout set in the SDK .
+When "start new visit on launch" is checked, the timeout still applies.
+So, if a user is using the app for ten minutes with a one minute break in between each action, a new visit starts on launch, then nine additional visits are created when the visit times out.
+To keep launches and visits as close as possible when using the "start new visit on launch" option, you should use a timeout that is longer than the session timeout set in the SDK .